cyplo/netlify_deployer/README.md

 # netlify_deployer
-A script to deploy a whoe directory to Netlify using their incremental deploy API.
+A script to deploy a whole directory to Netlify using their incremental deploy API.

 Usage:
 `netlify_deployer.py branch_name netlify_site_id directory_to_deploy`